 This time was different than my food experience on the Raja Ampat Aggressor, where the chefs didn’t even try.
 Jessica always talked to me about my meals beforehand.

 I still don’t quite think they’re there with vegetarians yet.
 While everyone had turkey, vegetables, and all the fixins for our “Thanksgiving meal,” I just had to settle for the vegetables.

 All the food was great tasting, but for me, it was just incomplete a lot of times.
 It was my only complaint, but it was a vast improvement over my last Aggressor trip.

 None of the meals is 5-star.
 You just can’t do that on a mid-range liveaboard without a full kitchen staff.
 But Jessica was impressive.
 All the food was well cooked and quite tasty and I heard no complaints about it– except maybe that there was too much of it.
 I concur!

-Dinner: A plated meal served individually.
-Starts with a salad, ends with dessert.
+Dinner is a a plated meal, served individually.
+It starts with a salad and ends with dessert.
 All are homemade.
-Steak, fish, turkey, chicken, vegetables, and more, along with wine and beer if you don’t plan on a night dive.
+Steak, fish, turkey, chicken, vegetables, and more, along with wine and beer (if you don’t plan on a night dive).